A couple of weeks after I wrote this I bought one…

 Having tried the brilliant new XT700 a couple of hours earlier, the engine character was similar, if not more torquey off the line.
 There’s 25% less power than the XT7 but the same max torque of 68Nm – except it’s delivered some 2000 rpm lower on the NC.
 Because you can’t park in gear, just like my late 1970s Dream 400 AT (right), the left bar has an ugly parking brake clamp if you leave the bike on a slope.

 But the NCs suspension and roadholding was nowhere as good as the Yamaha.
-There’s two inches less travel – still enough were it good quality – and at least it contributes to a saddle height of just 830mm (32.7″).
+Two inches less travel must have a lot to do with it which at least contributes to a saddle height of just 830mm (32.7″).

 Looking at the stock NC shock (left), it’s not something you’d care to show anyone on a first date.
 Better shocks must be available and fork improvements too.
 It’s easier and less complicated to fix suspension than a motor, but is it as easy as that?
 I went through this all before and decided, no.